Holy Mother is with us on this. She is, dear boy. I am convinced of it.

-“Here now, this doesn’t do, you know,” coaxes the Archbishop.
+“HERE NOW, this doesn’t do,” coaxes the Archbishop.
 “You are upset, that’s only natural.
 It is an extreme idea.
 And Gusto certainly made a bad, bad mistake in the council.
-You are flummoxed, understandably so.
-You gave Gus quite a fright with your fainting spell, but I explained to him that you are high-strung, that you frequently need time to digest a revolutionary concept, but that you are an adventurous spirit and will come to terms with a radical solution, as you have done with your cheese.
-I would go so far as to say it was you who set this ball rolling.
-Any success we have of it–I expect a success, I am willing to stake my future on it–will be due to your brilliant example.
-If you need a more solid proof of my steadfast support, well, I have something to tell you that I guarantee you will want to hear.”
+You gave Gus quite a fright with your fainting spell, but I explained to him that you are high-strung, but that you are an adventurous spirit and will come to terms with a radical solution, as you have done with your cheese.
+Any success we have of it–I expect a success, I’m staking my future on it–will be due to your brilliant example.
+You have my steadfast support.
+I’ll prove it.
+I have something to say that I guarantee you want to hear.”

 Bittor doesn’t feel able to exit steady on his feet, his dignity intact; he allows himself to be helped into a parlour, where the three sink, many a sigh between them–the evening has been taxing on all of them–into d’Ollot’s supremely comfortable seating.
 Utilitarian butt-rests, a thinnish pad to park your rear on, are the norm even in noble households, even up in Paris.
 D’Ollot, I’ve told you this, I believe, sees himself as a problem-solver, an idea man.
 Hmm.
 I’m looking back, I don’t see it.
 Well, I’m telling you now.

-“Bitts,” Zagi says, “I’ve lied to you.
-That signed approval is as much for me as for Gus.
+“Bitts,” says Zagi, “I’ll be straight with you.
+That approval is as much for me as for Gus.
 I have enemies also, first and foremost, Zamanthe.
-Your mother despises me.”
+Your mother has it in for me.”

 “I know it.”